megakarlach/HL2reUpdate/README.md

 - Some missing Combine sounds has been fixed (noticeable by shooting them)
 - and much more... (see [here](https://web.archive.org/web/20160830085422/http://forums.steampowered.com/forums/showthread.php?t=1286478))

-# Bugs that hasn't been fixed
+# Bugs that hasn't been fixed/changes not included
-None.
+- Does not include 20th maps fixes (but Update itself even also have it's own changes and fixes aswell).

 # LICENSE (ignore)